dujanhung/api-doc-converter/doc.md

 ◇
 ```

+represents a metadata.

+> [!NOTE]
+> metadatas would be ignored at runtime.

 # ▼▲

-represents an entry.

 ```txt
 ▼
 ...
 ▲
 ```

+represents an entry.

 # ▶◀